 Our swimming lessons are conducted by our trained staff and all students in the programme progress through a range of swimming levels (briefly outlined below).
 If parents would like the full outline of skills their child is learning, they should ask a member of the PE department.

 In addition to our PE programme, Kinabalu International School also offers an elite swimming club – The Stingrays – for our most advanced Primary (from Year 3) and Secondary swimmers.
-Stingrays trains once a week as part of our extra-curricular programme and will work with the coaches to further develop their technique, speed and stamina and join local swimming competitions when appropriate.
-We have recently added the Primary Stingrays Prep Team to accommodate for students who are enthusiastic about swimming but whose technique and stamina levels are not yet at a good enough standard.
+Stingrays trains up to twice a week as part of our Extra Curricular programme and will work with the coaches to further develop their technique, speed and stamina and join local swimming competitions when appropriate.
+We have recently added the Primary Stingrays Prep Team to accommodate students who are enthusiastic about swimming but whose technique and stamina levels are not yet at a good enough standard.
 This group is being prepped to transition smoothly into the Elite Stingrays team at a later stage.

 The Ducklings badges are for beginner swimmers and the children can progress through from Ducklings 1 to Ducklings 3.
 The main focus of these badges is water safety and confidence.
 The children will learn about pool safety and will develop their ability to play and move in the water comfortably and confidently.
 They will achieve this through exercises such as kicking and travelling on their front and back for a maximum distance of 5 meters.
 This level is conducted in shallow water where the use of goggles is optional.